 This article contains frequently used OpenSSL commands and is designed to help provide guidance when generating certificate signing requests (CSR).
 Learn here how to configure Acronis Cyber Files with trusted server certificates.
 OpenSSL downloads for Windows are available here.
 OpenSSL is not maintained or supported by Acronis.
 For complete documentation and support regarding OpenSSL you should visit the OpenSSL website.

-You can use the current Win32 'Light' version, as it contains all the necessary components.
+You can use the current version 1 branch Win32 'Light' version, as it contains all the necessary components.
 It can be installed on another computer and does not need to be installed on the Acronis Cyber Files server.

-If you haven't already, you will need to install the Microsoft Visual C++ 2008 Redistributable Package (x86) available at Microsoft Download Center.
+Depending on the operating system version, you may need to install a Microsoft Visual C++ Redistributable Package (x86) available at Microsoft Visual C++ Redistributable latest supported downloads.

 To create a certificate signing request (CSR), use this command.
 It will output a .csr file and a private key .pem file: